-Neglecting to do so means that you are leaving your device and the data on it at the mercy of whomever happens to walk by.
+Neglecting to do so means that you are leaving your device and the data on it at the mercy of whoever happens to walk by.

-Your device has plenty of ways to connect to external devices and services… trouble is, that leaves plenty of connections that a hacker could use to infiltrate your device and data.
-Public Wi-Fi is notorious for being a breeding ground for threats, and Bluetooth and NFC communications can easily be used to steal data.
+Your device has plenty of ways to connect to external devices and services.
+The trouble is, that leaves plenty of connections that a hacker could use to infiltrate your device and data.
+Public Wi-Fi is notorious for being a breeding ground for threats.
+Meanwhile, Bluetooth and NFC communications can easily be used to steal data.
 Deactivate these capabilities when you aren’t actively using them.

 Limit The Access Your Applications Have

-We’ve all been there – trying to download an application from an approved and official source (such as Google Play), when the application suddenly puts up a request for access to far more data than it should need to function properly.
+We’ve all been there – trying to download an application from an approved and official source (such as Google Play).
+Then, the application suddenly puts up a request for access to far more data than it should need to function properly.
 What gives?

 Keep It Updated

 One of the primary reasons that updates are released for operating systems is to shore up any cyber security issues that have been resolved since the last time the device was used.
-While this really does sound simple enough to accomplish, many users neglect to update their device in a timely manner, leaving them vulnerable.
+While this really does sound simple enough to accomplish, many users neglect to update their devices in a timely manner.
+Thus, leaving them vulnerable.

 Be Careful With Attachments and Spam in Messaging Applications

-Messaging applications are very common in today’s devices, which cyber criminals have certainly noticed.
-This is why they use attachments in these applications to deliver their payloads to their victims, and spam messages in a similar way.
-Keeping to the best practices you would normally use to protect your email can keep your use of your smartphone secure as well.
+Messaging applications are very common in today’s devices, which cybercriminals have certainly noticed.
+This is why they use attachments in these applications to deliver their payloads to their victims.
+They also use spam messages in a similar way.
+Keeping to the best practices you use to protect your email can keep your smartphone use secure as well.

 Following these tips will help you to keep your smartphone secure against threats, and by extension, your business.
 For more means of securing your technology, reach out to the experts at WheelHouse IT.
 Give us a call at (877) 771-2384 to get started.